Media Discourse on Vaccines and Vaccine Hesitancy in Canada

 The Ethics of Species Modification in the Environment

 My current research explores how the ethical and policy dilemmas arising from the deployment of gene drive-modified organisms are framed in media and public discourses and how various socioeconomic forces (e.g., global philanthropic organizations, environmental activism, research communities, and stakeholders) shape the public dialogue on this biotechnological innovation.
 Gene drives based on the CRISPR-Cas9 gene editing system are a novel and powerful genetic engineering method that defies the laws of Mendelian inheritance by allowing genetic dominance of specific traits and their spread at an enhanced rate in nearly 100% of the next generation.
-While the technology has potential promising applications for the prevention of vector-born diseases such as malaria, dengue, and lime disease, in agriculture, and for ecosystem preservation, the impacts of introducing species modification directly into the environment are difficult to forecast.
-My analysis looks at how gene drives are perceived as technical, policy and political anomalies in the policy arena, and identifies what fundamental changes in the regulatory frameworks for biotechnology will be required to address this problem.
+While the technology has potential promising applications for the prevention of vector-borne diseases such as malaria, dengue, and lime disease, in agriculture, and for ecosystem preservation, the impacts of introducing species modification directly into the environment are difficult to forecast.
+I looks at how gene drives are perceived as technical, policy and political anomalies in the policy arena, and identifies what fundamental changes in the regulatory frameworks for biotechnology will be required to address this problem.

 An Anopheles stephensi mosquito obtains a blood meal from a human host through its pointed proboscis.